karamanburak/fullstack-notes/README.md

   # Full Stack Developer Roadmap and Resources
-Welcome to the FullStack Developer repository!
-This repository is designed with notes from my journey to become a fullstack developer and provides a structured path with projects, challenges and essential learning material.
+Welcome to the Full Stack Developer repository!
+This repository is designed with notes from my journey to become a full stack developer and provides a structured path with projects, challenges and essential learning material.

   ## Overview
   This repository includes a curated collection of resources covering various aspects of full-stack development, divided into specific sections: